Medal of Honor: Late awards

+Another historical review for World War I medals that may have been tainted by discrimination was authorized in the FY2021 National Defense Authorization Act.
+Conducted under the George S. Rob Centre at Park University, the review is still ongoing but has already identified some 200 medals for potential upgrade.

 27th Maine and other revoked awards

-During the Civil War, Secretary of War Edwin M. Stanton promised a Medal of Honor to every man in the 27th Maine Volunteer Infantry Regiment who extended his enlistment beyond their separation date.
-The Battle of Gettysburg was imminent, and 311 men of the regiment volunteered to serve until the battle was resolved.
-The remaining men returned to Maine, and with the Union victory at Gettysburg the 311 volunteers soon followed.
+During the Civil War, Secretary of War Edwin M. Stanton promised a Medal of Honor to every man in the 27th Maine Volunteer Infantry Regiment who extended his enlistment beyond his separation date.
+The Battle of Gettysburg was imminent, and approximately 300 men of the regiment volunteered to serve until the battle was resolved.
+The remaining men returned to Maine, and with the Union victory at Gettysburg the volunteers with extended enlistments soon followed.
 They arrived back in Maine in time to be discharged with the men who had returned earlier.
-Since there seemed to be no official list of the 311 volunteers, the War Department exacerbated the situation by forwarding 864 medals to the commanding officer of the regiment.
+Since there seemed to be no official list of the extended volunteers, the War Department exacerbated the situation by forwarding 864 medals to the commanding officer of the regiment.
 The commanding officer only issued the medals to the volunteers who stayed behind and retained the others on the grounds that, if he returned the remainder to the War Department, the War Department would try to reissue the medals.

 In 1916, a board of five Army generals on the retired list convened under act of law to review every Army Medal of Honor awarded.
 The board was to report on any Medals of Honor awarded or issued "for any cause other than distinguished conduct by an officer or enlisted man in action involving actual conflict with an enemy."
-The commission, led by Nelson A. Miles, identified 911 awards for causes other than distinguished conduct.
+The board, led by Nelson A. Miles, identified 911 awards for causes other than distinguished conduct.
 This included the 864 medals awarded to members of the 27th Maine regiment; 29 servicemen who served as Abraham Lincoln's funeral guard; six civilians, including Mary Edwards Walker and Buffalo Bill Cody; and 12 others.
-Walker's medal was restored by the Army Board for Correction of Military Records in 1977, an action that is often attributed to President Jimmy Carter in error.
+Walker's medal was restored by the Army Board for Correction of Military Records in 1977, an action that is often erroneously attributed to President Jimmy Carter.
 Cody and four other civilian scouts who rendered distinguished service in action, and who were therefore considered by the board to have fully earned their medals, also had their medals restored by the Army Board for Correction of Military Records in 1989.
 The report issued by the Medal of Honor review board in 1917 was reviewed by the Judge Advocate General, who also advised that the War Department should not seek the return of the revoked medals from the recipients identified by the board.
 In the case of recipients who continued to wear the medal, the War Department was advised to take no action to enforce the statute.

-Similarly-named U.S. decorations

-The following decorations, in one degree or another, bear similar names to the Medal of Honor, but are entirely separate awards with different criteria for issuance: